Kenyan hip-hop

-Kenyan hip hop is a genre of music and a culture that covers various forms and subgenres of hip hop and rap originating from Kenya.
+Kenyan hip hop is a genre of music and a culture that covers various forms and sub-genres of hip hop and rap originating from Kenya.
 It is most commonly a combination of Swahili and English (Kenya's official languages) as well as Sheng and a variety of tribal languages.

 Development

 As hip hop gained recognition in the global music scene in the late 1980s and early 1990s, it became increasingly common in Kenyan media.
 As most American rappers were of African descent, Kenyan youths felt represented and inspired, and started emulating them by wearing African American urban fashion; exchanging albums, mix tapes, hip hop magazines such as Word Up and The Source; and reciting song lyrics and rapping in English.
 The movement spread further when matatus painted with graffiti started playing rap music, and some Kenyan artists started releasing rap-influenced songs.

 According to Alicia Rebensdorf, initially there was a strong correlation between rap music and wealth in Nairobi in the 1990s.
-The extremely high cost of rap CDs, magazines, merchandize, and music equipment led the genre to be initially exclusive to middle- and upper-class youths.
+The extremely high cost of rap CDs, magazines, merchandise, and music equipment led the genre to be initially exclusive to middle- and upper-class youths.
 Music videos were a primary source of exposure to the global rap/hip-hop music scene and culture.
 In this visual medium, the social and cultural meanings of lyrics were overshadowed by the "visual images of wealth and the verbal speed of the rappers", producing a "relatively materialistic notion of rap music and hip-hop culture".

 According to the documentary Hip-Hop Colony, the beginnings of Kenyan hip hop was like a "new breed of colonialism," transplanting the original styles from the Westernized world to Africa.
 However, Kenya has not only embraced but also appropriated the genre, creating its own distinct version.
 Since its explosion in the mid-1990s, Kenyan hip hop is now generally written and performed in English, Swahili, and Sheng, a slang combination of the two.

-Artists

-Notable artists

-Many artists are well known in Kenya for their style and methods of rapping.
-Many new groups and solo artists have emerged as the scene has diversified.
-Among the most famous artists are Kalamashaka, Ukoo Flani, Necessary Noize, Monski, Hardstone, Gidi Gidi Maji Maji, Bamboo, Nameless, Jua Cali, King Kaka, Octopizzo, Wawesh, the late E-Sir, Khaligraph Jones, Stella Mwangi, Ab Naz, Camp Mulla (who were nominated for Best International Act (Africa) at the 2012 BET Awards), Abbas Kubaff, STL, Nafsi huru, and Wangechi.